-AT&T has a pretty great program for low-cost internet to qualifying households.
-Although, the program is only available in 21 states.
-Depending on the speed in a particular area, it will cost between $5-10 a month.
-To qualify for this low-cost service, at least one person in the household must be part of the Supplemental Nutrition Assistance Program (SNAP) or live in the state of California and receive Supplemental Security Income.
+AT&T offers a fantastic program for low-cost internet called Access to qualifying households.
+Although the program is only available in 21 states.
+Depending on the speed in a particular area, it will cost between $5-$10/mo.

 Spectrum/Charter Senior Discounts

 Spectrum offers a program called Spectrum Internet Assist in certain areas.
 This program provides low-cost internet service for seniors who are getting Supplemental Security Income.
-They have internet service plans for as low as $15 a month.
+They have internet service plans for as low as $15/mo.

 CenturyLink for Seniors